orikelty31/6.19/README.md

-To Start The Project Write In The Project Terminal/CMD py CheckPort.py <IP>
+To Start The Project Write In The Project Terminal/CMD py CheckPort.py <target_ip>